luxury Inca Trail

 Inca Trail (Machu Picchu)

 Day 10: Inca Trail (Phuyupatamarca - Wiñayhuayna - Machu Picchu).
 We explore Phuyupatamarca, then begin a long descent through cloud forest.
 An Inca stairway partly cut from living granite leads us finally to the site of Wiñay Wayna.
 In the afternoon, we follow the last stretch of trail to Intipunku and encounter a backdrop of twisting gorge and forested peaks framing the magical city of Machu Picchu.
 We descend the royal flagstone walkway through the heart of Machu Picchu before staying overnight in the Sanctuary Lodge.
-Dinner and overnight in the Orient-Express Sanctuary Lodge.
+Dinner at the hotel's Tampu Restaurant.
+Overnight in the Orient-Express Sanctuary Lodge.

 Cuzco

 Day 11: Machu Picchu - Orient-Express Vistadome - Cuzco.
 We spend the day in both guided and individual exploration.
+Lunch at the hotel's Tampu Restaurant.
 After a full-on experience of this glorious monument to the Inca achievement, we return to Aguas Calientes and board the train to Cuzco.
 Evening arrival at the Poroy Station, on the outskirts of Cuzco, reception and transfer to your hotel.
-Dinner and overnight in the Orient-Express Hotel Monasterio.
+Dinner and overnight in the Orient-Express Monasterio.

 Lima